steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 * `quarantine_size_mb=N default 256`

-This option defines the number of megabytes (MB) `N` of memory that the ASAN runtime will hold after it is `freed` to detect use-after-free situations.
+This option defines the number of megabytes (MB) `N` of memory that the ASan runtime will hold after it is `freed` to detect use-after-free situations.
 This memory is unavailable for other purposes.
 The default of 256 MB may be too small to detect some use-after-free situations, especially given that the large size of many GPU memory allocations may push `freed` allocations out of quarantine before the attempted use.

 **Note:** Setting the value of `quarantine_size_mb` larger may enable more problematic uses to be detected, but at the cost of reducing memory available for other purposes.